Arnolily/Arnolily/README.md

 - 👋 Hi, I’m @Arnolily
-- 👀 I’m interested in artificial intelligence
+- 👀 I’m interested in human-inspired intelligence, such as continual learning, feature learning etc.
-- 🌱 I’m currently learning Deep Neural Networks
-- 💞️ I am in a romantic relationship with Lily @sorceressyidi
-- 📫 How to reach me timejy@outlook.com or 2022190907033@std.uestc.edu.cn
+- 📫 How to reach me arnoldz0510@gmail.com or jiayuan.zhang@std.uestc.edu.cn
 - I currently study in UESTC

 <!---